pocomane/e/README.md

 I've certainly seen fancier editor integrations before, but so far this seems to do the job just fine.
 And, considering I'm the only user of this editor, I feel like I have the right to only implement what I need in order to be productive.

-It follows an example [`.erc`](https://github.com/hellerve/e/blob/master/.erc) file in the repository that you can look at for inspiration.
+It follows an example configuration file in the repository that you can look at for inspiration.
+It must be placed in `~/.config/e/rc.lua`.

 ```
 et_tab(2) -- sets tab with